stephane-caron/mc-lmpc-walkgen/README.md

 a mathematical observation on the algebraic nature of the frictional wrench cone, we show that the 3D volume of feasible COM accelerations is a always a downward-pointing cone.
-We reduce its computation to a convex hull of (dual) 2D points, for which optimal (nlogn) algorithms are readily available.
+We reduce its computation to a convex hull of (dual) 2D points, for which optimal O(n log n) algorithms are readily available.
 This reformulation brings a significant speedup compared to previous methods, which allows us to compute time-varying contact-stability criteria fast enough for the control loop.
 Next, we propose a conservative trajectory-wide